How Herefordshire Council designed a strengths-based approach for its social care pathway

 Herefordshire chose Imosphere’s FACE Personalisation Toolset (V8) to help support their strengths-based conversations.
 The core principles of the toolset are proportionality, focusing on strengths and enabling conversations.
 Imosphere worked with Herefordshire to ensure that the toolset was the best fit for their pathway, helping them shape the tools to suit their needs.

 The core principles were applied to the Council’s locally developed forms and processes.
-Keeping these core principles allows Herefordshire to benchmark against other Local Authorities in the future.
+Keeping these core principles allows Herefordshire to benchmark against other local authorities in the future.

 Feedback from the community brokers has been that having a good, holistic and well-evidenced assessment is key to identifying appropriate community support.